Semaglutide: The Complete Guide to Weight Loss

 Compounded Semaglutide

 During FDA-declared shortages, compounding pharmacies were allowed to produce semaglutide.
-This became a major access point:
+This became a major access point (see our compounded vs. brand guide for the full breakdown):

 - Typical cost: $150–$500/month depending on dose and provider